OpenCyphal/pycyphal/docs/pages/architecture.rst

 While existing general-purpose solutions like Wireshark, libpcap, npcap, SocketCAN, etc. are adequate for low-level access, they are unsuitable for non-trivial use cases where comprehensive analysis is desired.

-Certain scenarios require emitting spoofed traffic where some of its parameters are intentionally distorted (like fake source address).
+Certain scenarios require emission of spoofed traffic where some of its parameters are intentionally distorted (like fake source address).
 This may be useful for implementing complex end-to-end tests for UAVCAN-enabled equipment, running HITL/SITL simulation, or validating devices for compliance against the UAVCAN Specification.

 These capabilities are covered by the advanced network diagnostics API exposed by the transport layer:

-- :meth:`pyuavcan.transport.Transport.begin_capture` --
+- :meth:`pyuavcan.transport.Transport.begin_capture` ---
   **capturing** on a transport refers to monitoring low-level network events and packets exchanged over the network even if they neither originate nor terminate at the local node.

-- :meth:`pyuavcan.transport.Transport.make_tracer` --
+- :meth:`pyuavcan.transport.Transport.make_tracer` ---
   **tracing** refers to reconstructing high-level processes that transpire on the network from a sequence of captured low-level events.
   Tracing may take place in real-time (with PyUAVCAN connected to a live network) or offline (with events read from a black box recorder or from a log file).

-- :meth:`pyuavcan.transport.Transport.spoof` --
+- :meth:`pyuavcan.transport.Transport.spoof` ---
   **spoofing** refers to faking network transactions as if they were coming from a different node (possibly a non-existent one) or whose parameters are significantly altered (e.g., out-of-sequence transfer-ID).